 News Homeless man charged with hate crime in pushing transgender woman onto subway tracks, NYPD says Suspect caught on video before possible subway hate crime The suspect was caught on surveillance video reaching into the garbage and grabbing a plastic bottle.
 He then threw the bottle at the woman, ran at her, and pushed her into the tracks below.
-By CAROLINE LINTON June 6, 2015 11:22 AM Print Share fbShare Tweet gShare Email A homeless man was charged Friday with attempted murder as a hate crime and five other felony charges after allegedly pushing a transgender woman onto the subway tracks in the West Village, the NYPD said.
+By CAROLINE LINTON June 6, 2015 11:22 AM Print Share fbShare Tweet Email A homeless man was charged Friday with attempted murder as a hate crime and five other felony charges after allegedly pushing a transgender woman onto the subway tracks in the West Village, the NYPD said.
 Rolan Reid, 32, has been charged with attempted murder, two counts of assault as a hate crime and two counts of assault following Monday's incident.
 According to police and surveillance video, Reid walked up to the 28-year-old woman on the platform for the southbound No. 6 train at Bleecker Street and said "what are you doing?"
 He then allegedly ran over to a garbage can, pulled out a plastic bottle and threw it at the woman before he ran back over to her and pushed the victim onto the tracks, according to surveillance video.
 The woman was taken to Bellevue Hospital, where she was treated and released.
 Police took Reid into custody Thursday for questioning.
 According to the Daily News, Reid has 28 prior arrests.
-By CAROLINE LINTON Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By CAROLINE LINTON Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.